Woman with symptoms of PMS curled up on the couch

 Ginger

-Ginger, which contains anti-inflammatory compounds, has been used for a variety of ailments, including menstrual pain and cramping (Shimoda 2010).
-A randomized, placebo-controlled trial of ginger in 66 women used 250 mg ginger tablets twice daily, beginning seven days before menstrual bleeding started and continuing until three days after the onset of bleeding.
-The ginger treatment produced significant improvements in mood, physical, and behavioral symptoms of PMS, and in overall PMS symptom scores.
+Ginger contains compounds, such as gingerols, that have demonstrated anti-inflammatory properties.
+Ginger preparations have been used traditionally as a remedy for a variety of ailments, including menstrual pain and cramping (Shimoda 2010).
+A randomized placebo-controlled trial of ginger in 66 women used 250 mg ginger capsules twice daily, beginning seven days before menstrual bleeding started and continuing until three days after the onset of bleeding.
+The ginger treatment produced significant improvements in mood as well as physical and behavioral symptoms of PMS.
+It also improved overall PMS symptom scores.
 This symptom reduction was significantly greater after one, two, and three months in the ginger group, compared with placebo (Khayat 2014).

 Chamomile Extract